 January 30, 2018

-You are a student, and you really want to get hold of a car soon.
+You are a student, and you really want to buy a car soon.
 But where do you start?
-What is a reasonable and affordable student car?
+What is a reasonable and affordable student car in South Africa?
 Students want a car that is cheap on fuel, affordable, safe enough, and which doesn’t require too much maintenance.

 Let’s explore and see which student cars are available in South Africa.
 A December 2016 article provides us with some good insight.